PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * The **docs/readthedocs.org:plasmapy** check allows us to preview how the documentation will appear if the pull request is merged.
-  Click on *Details* link to access this preview.
+  Click on *Details* to access this preview.

 * The check labeled **changelog: found** or **changelog: absent** indicates whether or not a changelog entry with the correct number